KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 ## Homey

-I've been a long-time [Homey](https://homey.app/) user for smart home automation, from which I'll have to eventually migrate away now that they got bought by LG.
+I've been a long-time [Homey](https://homey.app/) user for smart home automation, from which I'll eventually have to migrate away now that they got bought by LG.
 At the moment, most devices are simple ZIGBEE devices from IKEA Trådrfri, from which I also have to migrate away since they switched to using Matter, which my old Homey doesn't yet support.

 My fiancée has day- and night shifts at the hospital.
 Our home, thanks to Homey and OpenClaw, now automatically adapts to each shift based on the calendar entries.
-For example, the bathroom is freezing cold at 5:30am, and our apartment doesn't allow any type of automation on the heating of the whole place.
-Instead, I've setup an electric infrarot heating device in the bathroom that turns on at 5am on a dayshift day, to alredy warm up the tiles.
+For example, the bathroom is freezing cold at 5:30am, and our apartment doesn't allow any automation of the central heating.
+Instead, I've setup an electric infrared heating device in the bathroom that turns on at 5am on a dayshift day, to already warm up the tiles.

 ```
 ┌─────────────────────────────────────────────────┐